 CCTV AND PHOTOGRAPHS+

 Some of our locations and offices have CCTV cameras and you may be recorded when you visit them.
-CCTV is used to provide security and protect both our visitors and communities.
-CCTV will only be viewed when necessary (eg to detect or prevent crime) and footage is stored for a set period of time, after which it is recorded over.
+CCFTV is used to provide security and protect both our visitors and communities.
+CCTC will only be viewed when necessary (eg to detect or prevent crime) and footage is stored for a set period of time, after which it is recorded over.
 Notices are displayed so you know when CCTV is used.

 We may take photographs at our events, at our properties and in our communities for use in general marketing and publicity.
 However, photographs of individuals will only be used for those purposes with your consent.